St. Kate’s is one of the few universities with an MBA dedicated to empowering women to advance as leaders and thrive in the business world.

 Managing people and organizations is complex in today's diverse world.
 To be successful, managers require specific strategies and skills.
 This course examines and compares various strategies for successful management within organizations.
 Topics include: the manager's influence and challenges regarding organizational behavior, individual and cultural norms, motivating others, managing conflict, communication, decision making, and problem solving.
 Additional attention will be given to issues of power, influence, and politics within organizations and how managers can develop a plan to achieve cultural synergy, corporate responsibility, and social justice within organizations.

-MBA 7600 Global Business Management — 3 credits
+MBA 7660 Business Intelligence — 3 credits

 MBA 8100 Business Strategy — 3 credits